Herbert-0820/FinalProject/README.md

 -	Using the JDBC connector to write to the database

 ## Machine Learning Model

 Team members submit the code for their machine learning model, as well as the following:

-✓ Description of preliminary data preprocessing
+### Description of preliminary data preprocessing

-- Each one of these files contain an average of 28 categories with millions of rows.For the reson , this project will analysis 2018 dataset that consist 7.2  million rows.
+- Each one of these files contain an average of 28 categories with millions of rows.
+For this reason, this project will analyze 2018 dataset that consists of 7.2  million rows.

- As show below pie  graph of Airlines on this dataset
+ As shown below in the following pie chart of Airlines in this dataset

 ![This is an image]( https://github.com/Herbert-0820/FinalProject/blob/nada/image/pie_airline.png )

-✓ Description of preliminary feature engineering and preliminary feature selection, including their decision-making process.
+### Description of preliminary feature engineering and preliminary feature selection, including decision-making process.

  The Delay fligth can be reason of many features weather , distance , airline and airport.
 So , we use most of features to get more accuray perdicate .
- Since the predictions of  flight delays is before announce on the departure boards. some of the preliminary feature are list below
+ Since the predictions of  flight delays is before announce on the departure boards. some of the preliminary feature are list below:
  - OP_CARRIER  ( 18 Airline)
  - ORIGIN = Starting Airport Code
  - DEST = Destination Airport Code